Overview of Cyclic Charge Discharge

 e.
 Charge and Discharge Parameters.

 i.
-The options for either charge or discharge mode are constant current, constant load, constant power, and capacitance times N or divided by N (also known as “C” rate).
+The options for either charge or discharge mode are constant current, constant load, constant power, and capacity times N or divided by N (also known as “C” rate).

-Each of the modes will decide how to you will apply the constant to the cell to see how it will handle the constant designed by your experiment.
+All modes apply a constant current to the cell, with the current level automatically adjusted to comply with the constant entered for that mode.
 You will be able to decide how long the charge and discharge will take with a time restraint.

 ii.
 The most common Stop At conditions are defined by a voltage limit.
 The Discharge limit would be set to the lower voltage limit of the cell.
 The Charge limit would be the upper voltage limit of the cell.
 For a Li-Ion these limits are usually 3.5V and 4.2V, respectively.